sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-The base domain used for all the KFD ingresses.
+The base domain used for all the KFD infrastructural ingresses.
 If in the nginx `dual` configuration type, this value should be the same as the `.spec.distribution.modules.ingress.dns.private.name` zone.

 ## .spec.distribution.modules.ingress.certManager